dogazdmr/CampusConnect/README.md

 ## Motivation

-  CampusConnect was created with a clear motivation: to enhance and simplify the university experience by providing a comprehensive, user-friendly platform for various community needs.
+  CampusConnect was created with the motivation to enhance and simplify the university experience by providing a comprehensive, user-friendly platform for various community needs.
 Our goal is to foster a sense of belonging and convenience within the university community by addressing common challenges such as buying and selling second-hand items, recovering lost belongings, facilitating borrowing, and encouraging donations.

 ## Goals